KubeStock-DevOps-project/kubestock-infrastructure/docs/developer-access.md

 Step-by-step instructions for onboarding/offboarding developers, configuring kubectl, and establishing secure tunnels to the Kubestock cluster.

+## Roles & responsibilities

+- **Cluster administrator (you)** manages the entire infrastructure from the dev server.
+You run Terraform/Ansible, manage nodes, and share kubeconfig with the rest of the team.
+- **Kubectl-only developers** use the bastion to tunnel to the NLB and run kubectl.
+They cannot SSH into the control plane or workers and only receive access to the API via the load balancer.

+> Admins: see `kubectl-only-developer-setup.md` for generating a least-privilege, token-based kubeconfig for a new developer (service account + RBAC + kubeconfig automation script).

 ## 1. Onboarding a developer

 ### 1.1 Developer generates a key pair